generator-Solana-wallet/generator-Solana-wallet/README.md

-Update:  06/16/2025 05-49 url is now operational and accessible
+Update: url is live and functioning properly